apache/mxnet/docs/tutorials/gluon/gluon_from_experiment_to_deployment.md

 from mxnet.gluon.model_zoo.vision import resnet50_v2
 ```

-and define the hyper-parameters we will use for fine-tuning, we will use [MXNet learning rate scheduler](https://mxnet.incubator.apache.org/tutorials/gluon/learning_rate_schedules.html) to adjust learning rates during training.
+Next, we define the hyper-parameters that we will use for fine-tuning.
+We will use the [MXNet learning rate scheduler](https://mxnet.incubator.apache.org/tutorials/gluon/learning_rate_schedules.html) to adjust learning rates during training.

 ```python